 “The Great Resignation.
 The Great Reshuffle.
 The Big Quit.
 Whatever you choose to call it, experts have been predicting its arrival in Australia in the first part of 2022.
 Instead of seeing The Great Resignation as a one-off event, we need to see career change as an ongoing trend,” says career coach Kate Richardson who undertook the research.

 The results of the survey showed that younger workers aged between 18 and 34 were the most likely age demographic to have changed careers in the past two years, with 22 percent of respondents from this age group making a change.
-When compared to the older age groups, only 17 percent of those aged 35 and 49 and 14 percent of those aged over 50 reported to have making changes to their employment.
+When compared to the older age groups, only 17 percent of those aged 35 and 49 and 14 percent of those aged over 50 reported making changes to their employment.

 In terms of gender, 21 percent of female workers had made a change to their employment.
-Only 16 percent of male workers had made changes in the past two year period.
+Only 16 percent of male workers had made changes in the past two-year period.

 “Given females lost more jobs and hours during the pandemic than males, it’s not surprising that women were more likely to make bolder decisions and change their career,” says Kate Richardson.